 Daisy cubes are a class of isometric subgraphs of the hypercubes $Q^n$.
 Daisy cubes include some previously well known families of graphs like Fibonacci cubes and Lucas cubes.
 Moreover they appear in chemical graph theory.

 Two distance invariants, Wiener and Mostar indices, have been introduced in the context of the mathematical chemistry.
-The Wiener index $W(G)$ is the sum of distance between over all unordered pairs of vertices of a graph $G$.
+The Wiener index $W(G)$ is the sum of distance between all unordered pairs of vertices of a graph $G$.
 The Mostar index $\mathit{Mo}(G)$ is a measure of how far $G$ is from being distance balanced.

-In this paper we establish that the Wiener and the Mostar indices of a daisy cube $G$ are linked by the relation $ 2W(G)-\mathit{Mo}(G)=|V(G)||E(G)|. $ We give also an expression of Wiener and Mostar indices for daisy cubes.
+In this paper we establish that the Wiener and the Mostar indices of a daisy cube $G$ are linked by the relation $ 2W(G)-\mathit{Mo}(G)=|V(G)||E(G)|. $ We deduce an expression of Wiener and Mostar index for daisy cubes.

-{\bf Keywords:} daisy cube, Wiener Index, Mostar Index, Fibonacci cube, partial cube.
+{\bf Keywords:} daisy cube, Wiener index, Mostar index, Fibonacci cube, partial cube.

 {\bf AMS Subj.
 Class. }: 05C07,05C35